 Best Management Practices

 GMCG continues to advocate for Best Management Practices (BMPs) to protect shared water resources through the reduction of pollutant loads and storm water run-off using structural designs such as rain gardens, vegetated buffers, drainage ditches, swales, retention walls, and basins.
 BMPs also include proper septic system maintenance.
-GMCG is now in Phase III of our Watershed Management Plan with design and implementation of BMPs on Ossipee Lake.
-Funding for this project is provided in part by a Watershed Assistance Grant from the NH DES with Clean Water Act Section 319 funds from the U.S. Environmental Protection Agency.
+GMCG is now in Phase III of our Watershed Management Plan facilitating the implementation of BMPs on Ossipee Lake by working with private home owners, businesses, and lake associations.

 The below video is a recording of the public Zoom meeting held Oct.
 8th that was presented by GMCG.
 GMCG Water Quality Coordinator Jill Emerson speaks about the science of how and why the cyanobacteria blooms are occurring and GMCG’s recent sampling and monitoring on Danforth Bay.
 GMCG Outreach Coordinator Moselle Spiller shares proactive steps to prevent blooms such as structural best management practices that capture and infiltrate storm water runoff, a major contributor to nutrient loading causing algal and cyanobacteria blooms.
 Moselle shares photos and videos from recent installations at Danforth Bay Campground.
 The meeting culminates in a public discussion about the next steps for Danforth Bay and includes various members of the Danforth Bay neighborhood.